Sleeepy2/deq/README.md

 - **Android Companion app** - free app for your smartphone to manage your servers or get notified when things go wrong
 - **Device Control** - Wake-on-LAN, shutdown, suspend, Docker start/stop
 - **Scheduled Tasks** - Automated backups, wake, shutdown, suspend, and scripts
-- **Scripts** - Run shell scripts from the dashboard or on a schedule
+- **Scripts** - Run shell scripts from the web interface or on a schedule
 - **File Manager** - Dual-pane file browser, copy/move/upload between devices
 - **System Stats** - CPU, RAM, temperature, disk usage
 - **Quick Links** - Bookmarks to your services with custom icons (Lucide or Dashboard Icons)